jackcarrozzo/planesnwind/README.md

 - Use genetic algorithms to adjust flight path to use less fuel / less flight time
 - Produce cool maps of optimized paths and sum metrics

+Because both fetching from the FlightAware API (or scraping the web view) and applying the genetic algorithm path improvements are CPU intensive, the code uses a worker pool coordinated by Postgres.
+Due to the nature of the problem, computation shards extremely well (by flight), and thus can be scaled infinitely.

+The example data was generated over several days, running in real-time on a cluster of 45 machines, fetching and optimizing weather and flights in real time for the entire continental US.

 **The mean flight fuel saving on a given day for ALL continental flights is between 11% and 18%!
 On windy days, many flights are improved by 30% or more.**